CMCmike/100Devs-Group-Project/README.md

 npm install

 <h2>Things to Add</h2>
-Create a .env file and add the following as key: value
-PORT: 2121 (can be any port example: 3000)
+Create a .env file in config folder and add the following as key: value PORT= 2121 (can be any port example: 3000)
-DB_STRING: your database URI
+DB_STRING= your database URI